 User experience directly correlates with conversion rates and revenue.
 But Google has increasingly emphasized page experience as a search engine ranking factor, too.

-Now, Google’s algorithm will consider user experience when choosing which sites to rank in the SERP (search engine results page).
+Now, Google’s algorithm considers user experience when choosing which sites to rank in the SERP (search engine results page).
 Providing a superior page experience alone won’t be enough to leapfrog competitors with more relevant content.
 But when comparing similar pages, Google will defer to page experience criteria to help break the tie.

 But data doesn’t lie, and research shows that users tend to favor page speed over fancy functionalities.
 Page speed doesn’t only impact your user behavior stats – it affects ecommerce revenue, too.